tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

 ##High level and low level emotions

 Robert Plutchik [natureofemotions] identifies 8 higher emotions, see Emotional feedback loops section.
-We suppose that this emotions should be represented as mixture of neuromodulators levels of basic emotions.
-According to Plutchik higher emotions are combinations of basic emotions is the same manner as mixture of colors.
+We suppose that these emotions should be represented as mixtures of neuromodulators levels of basic emotions.
+According to Plutchik higher emotions are combinations of basic emotions is the same manner as colors are mixed.
 Based on Lovheim model of neuromodulators relative levels and Gaussian nature of relation of subjective emotions perception to objective brain response [senticcomputing, neuralcorrelatesofhate] we propose following mapping of high level emotions on neuromodulators levels:

 1. **G(Optimism Intensity)** = 1.0 serotonin  + 1.0 dopamine + 0.5 noradrenaline;
 1. **G(Love Intensity)** = 0.75 serotonin + 1.0 dopamine + 0.0 noradrenaline;